muntasirmoin/L2-B5-Assignment-4-Library-Management-client/README.md

 📚 **All Books Page**

 - Displays a grid of all books.
-- Actions: Edit, Delete, Borrow
+- Actions: Edit, Delete, Borrow, View

 ---